Bezzanin/daimler-need-for-charge/README.md

-# Need For Charge project for EQ Daimler challange.
+# Need For Charge project for EQ Daimler challenge.

 ## Slogan: When your car knows you best